-Madison Square Garden, the final stop on J. Cole’s 2014 Forest Hills Drive Tour.
+Madison Square Garden.
+The final stop on J. Cole’s 2014 Forest Hills Drive Tour.
 A year prior, J. Cole performed in the MSG Theater area where the capacity is only 5,600.
 He prophesied at the very end of his interview with Billboard that he would return in a year and fill every seat in the arena.
-That night he walked out on a stage to the admiring eyes and joyous yells of 20,000 people fans.
-He kept his word, every seat was filled.
+That night, Cole walked out on a stage to the admiring eyes and joyous yells of 20,000 people fans.
+He kept his word; every seat was filled.
 It was a full house, a house that sung every lyric, rapped every word, and proved without a doubt, J. Cole is a superstar.
 That night was the perfect ending of a successful tour for his most successful album.
 Madison Square Garden, where Jay Z attempted to fade to black, will now be remembered where J. Cole shined like a diamond.

 In 2014, the interview J. Cole had with Billboard wasn’t about his performance but centered on his label deal with Interscope for his Dreamville imprint.
-It was a fairly surprising announcement and the media had plenty of questions.
+It was a somewhat surprising announcement, and the media had plenty of questions.
 The same way Cole envisioned the results of returning to MSG, I imagine he foresaw a future for his artists with Interscope.
 I found it intriguing that he didn’t take the opportunity to Roc Nation/Columbia Records, the label that has fostered his career thus far.
-While we sit and celebrate his present, I’m certain J. Cole is looking beyond the platinum plaque and tour ticket sales, his mind is focused on a distant tomorrow, on his next big move.
+While we sit and celebrate his present success, J. Cole is looking beyond the Platinum plaques and tour ticket sales.
+His mind is focused on a distant tomorrow, on his next big move.